 Generally, and not only in ETF partner countries, the spotlight has been on quality assurance in VET providers, often through accreditation, and on external evaluation conducted by school inspectorates or bodies with similar functions.
-The development and implementation of national qualifications frameworks has been a means to review quality assurance arrangements and mechanisms, and an initiation point for change and reform.
+The development and implementation of NQFs has been a means to review quality assurance arrangements and mechanisms, and an initiation point for change and reform.
 For many countries, this has occurred in combination with reforms driven by the Bologna Process for higher education.
 Changed regulations and new institutions are being introduced, and quality assurance is high on the agenda.
 Therefore, there is an ongoing shift away from emphasising what can be called input factors, towards outputs; that is, a focus on what learners can do with their qualifications.
 At the moment there are still more questions than answers.
 For instance, we still need to know which factors make qualifications and the process of awarding them more trustworthy than others.
 In countries where there is high trust in VET systems (and where participation in VET is high), there may be no need for explicit quality assurance measures.
 These systems can afford to be 'lighter' in terms of quality assurance, making them more proportional in terms of results from inputs.
-However, for our partner countries there is no copy-and-paste solution, as systems with high trust have evolved over time in contexts which were, and remain, different.
+However, for our partner countries there is no copy-andpaste solution, as systems with high trust have evolved over time in contexts which were, and remain, different.

-In our partner countries, the dominant approach to quality assurance seems to be a centralised version of the socalled prescriptive model that focused on control rather than empowering providers28.
+In our partner countries, the dominant approach to quality assurance seems to be a centralised version of the socalled prescriptive model that focused on control rather than empowering providers31.
 One national body designs and specifies assessment methods, and assessment is centralised or delegated to providers in name of the central authority using the centrally established exams.
-In addition, the national body is often in charge of quality assurance, validation,29 and awarding of the certificate.
+In addition, the national body is often in charge of quality assurance, validation,32 and awarding of the certificate.
 This approach goes hand-in-hand with centralised governance of VET and VET qualifications, and quality assurance based on the compliance of providers, mostly public VET schools, with prescribed rules and regulations combined with centrally organised inspection and audit.

 However, this approach tends to be of limited efficacy in relation to the labour market relevance of VET programmes and the currency of qualifications, and often fails to support VET quality improvement or meet the expectations of learners, employers, and funding bodies.
-Whilst the relevance of standards or the effectiveness of their application and evaluation may be under question, certain quality assurance measures which aim to ensure relevance for changing needs remain valid, albeit in need of modernisation.30
+Whilst the relevance of standards or the effectiveness of their application and evaluation may be under question, certain quality assurance measures which aim to ensure relevance for changing needs remain valid, albeit in need of modernisation.33

 Countries are experiencing an increase in number and range of programmes and qualifications, offered by NGOs and private providers and sometimes mixed private-public bodies.
 There are also growing numbers of occupational standards available, often donor or project-created.
-Countries are responding by shifting to more external assurance, extending QA functions to e.g. VET agencies and seeking to ensure a vital element of quality - relevance - through enhance involvement of employers and labour market actors, for example through sector skills councils Moreover, the use of labour market and skills demand data, both in terms of collection and analysis (both quantitative and qualitative), is still a challenge in practice.
+Countries are responding by shifting to more external assurance, extending QA functions to e.g. VET agencies and seeking to ensure a vital element of quality - relevance - through enhanced involvement of employers and labour market actors, for example through sector skills councils.
+Examples of countries increasingly looking at external quality assurance, via VET agencies or quality assurance bodies to accommodate this change can be found.
+In 2010, Georgia established its National Centre for Education Quality Enhancement, which deals with all sub-sectors of education and training; and the NQF coordination as well.